duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 ### Step 3: Setup a ROS Master machine {#demo-cslam-run-3}

 One of the computers will act as ROS Master.
 That means that all other nodes and containers will need to have their `ROS_MASTER_URI` environment variable set up to this computer.
 To set this up, run `roscore` on a computer that has ROS Kinetic installed.
-Keep in mid that you mind need to source the ROS setup file before that with something like
+Keep in mind that you might need to source the ROS setup file before that with the following command:

     laptop $ source /opt/ros/kinetic/setup.bash